tikan/rmock/README.rst

 The ``rmock`` is library for writing server mocks, with API inspired by `mock <http://www.voidspace.org.uk/python/mock/>`_ package.
 It`s designed to be used mainly in unit and functional testing.
-A few communication protocols are implemented now, including http, memcache, smtp and pop3.
+Http, memcache, smtp and pop3 protocols are implemented now, more will come out later.

 Installation
 ============